open-telemetry/opentelemetry-collector-contrib/extension/storage/filestorage/README.md

 [unicode_chars]: https://en.wikipedia.org/wiki/List_of_Unicode_characters

-## Reading File Storage files
+## Troubleshooting

+When troubleshooting components that use file storage, it is sometimes helpful to read the raw contents of files created by the File Storage extension for the component that's using it.
 The simplest way to read files created by the File Storage extension is to use the strings utility ([Linux](https://linux.die.net/man/1/strings), [Windows](https://learn.microsoft.com/en-us/sysinternals/downloads/strings)).

 For example, here are the contents of the file created by the File Storage extension when it's configured as the storage